Can We Actually Supervise This?

 7. No IT dependency

-Can school or activities administrators answer supervision questions on their own, or does oversight depend on IT staff pulling records or stitching together exports?
+Can school or activities administrators answer communication oversight questions independently, or does governance depend on IT staff pulling records or stitching together exports?

 8. Coherent supervision

-Can administrators easily understand and oversee staff–student extracurricular communication across all approved tools—or does supervision become fragmented across systems?
+Can administrators easily understand and oversee staff–student extracurricular communication across all approved tools—or does reconstruction become fragmented across systems?

 9. Audit readiness